-The owner's application and binding covenants establish the type of development to be built and maintained throughout the restricted use period (30 or 40 years).
+The owner's application and binding covenants establish the type of development to be built and maintained throughout the restricted use period.
 As stated earlier, owners receive additional points during the scoring process for agreeing to build developments that meet certain criteria.
 The property's records should accurately reflect these agreements and the due diligence applied to ensure compliance at both the federal and state levels.

-If the low-income occupancy of a building (i.e. the percentage of units leased as low-income) for the first year of the credit period is less than the low-income occupancy documented in the building's Restrictive Use Covenant, the owner will be required to increase the building's low-income occupancy in later years and may be subject to state fines or penalties absent evidence of due diligence (see Chapter 18, Violation Fees, #3).
+If the low-income occupancy of a building (i.e. the percentage of units leased as low-income) for the first year of the credit period is less than the low-income occupancy documented in the building's Restrictive Use Covenant, the owner will be required to increase the building's low-income occupancy in later years and may be subject to state fines or penalties absent evidence of due diligence (see Chapter regarding Violation Fees).